 Reducing the Volume of Common IT Requests

-The job of an IT department — in-house or outsourced — is to help reduce the frustration of end-users and make them more productive.
+The job of an IT department — in-house or outsourced — is to help reduce end-users’ frustration and make them more productive.

-Many of an IT support tech’s interactions with computer users are training moments.
+Many IT support tech interactions with computer users are training moments.
 Rather than just fixing the problem, the technician can take a little extra time to educate their customer on how to avoid a similar issue in the future.

 Businesses or their IT vendors can create self-help resources for end-users.
 This can be in the form of both FAQs and a knowledge base.

-A system of proactive computer and device maintenance can reduce the number of IT support tickets that relate to technical problems.
+A proactive computer and device maintenance system can reduce the number of IT support tickets related to technical problems.